-Takashi Miike is back to his old yakuza tricks in the exhilarating ’First Love’ (TIFF review)by burnsting
+Takashi Miike is back to his old yakuza tricks in the exhilarating ’First Love’ (TIFF review)

 Leo is a young boxer in Tokyo.
 In an important fight he suddenly goes down without taking a big hit.
 And after having a brain scan the doctor tells Leo he has a tumor that will be impossible to remove.
 His life is over, and Leo is devastated.